 Upload using an existing MFA server Good news, if you already have MFA running and are simply installing a new release, or an additional server, then you can take advantage of the power of MFA.
 By selecting this method, the installation program can automatically allocate new datasets, determine your environment, upload the modules and even submit the generated JCL.

-Upload using an external manual method If MFA is not yet installed on your system, then select this method, and the JCL streams will be generated for you.
+If MFA is not yet installed on your system, then select this method, and the JCL streams will be generated for you.
 Instructions will also be provided, on what files are to be transferred, to where, and whether they are binary or text.